 CTE photo

-Internationally recognized actor born in Toronto, Ontario in 1929.
-He is the great-grandson of the first Canadian Prime Minister born in Canada, Sir John Abbott.
-His parents separated when he was an infant and he was raised in a cultured home in Montreal by his mother and his aunts.
-He was exposed to opera, ballet and theatre but, when he could, prowled Montreal's clubs where he saw the great acts of the day - Sinatra, Piaf - perform.
+Internationally recognized stage and screen actor born in Toronto, Ontario in 1929; died February 5, 2021 at the age of 91 at his home in Connecticut, USA.
+Christopher Plummer was the great-grandson of the first Canadian Prime Minister born in Canada, Sir John Abbott.
+His parents separated when he was an infant, and he was raised in a cultured home in Montreal by his mother and his aunts.
+He was exposed to opera, ballet and theatre but, when he could, prowled Montreal's clubs where he saw the great acts of the day, such as Sinatra and Piaf, perform.
 He acted in high school and received his first favourable notice from Herbert Whittaker in 1946 for his portrayal of Mr. Darcy in Pride and Prejudice (Montreal High School).
-He was an apprentice with the Montreal Repertory Theatre before working with Ottawa's Stage Society.
+He was an apprentice with the Montreal Repertory Theatre, where he played Oedipus in Cocteau's La Machine infernale at the age of eighteen.
+He then worked with Ottawa's Stage Society, and in Brae Manor Playhouse in Sheridan's The Rivals.
+He honed his acting skills in CBC radio drama, under the direction of Andrew Allan.

 CTE photo